 The session ended with Mr. Deo brilliantly fielding some interesting questions.

-Resource Person: Mr. S. Balasubramaniam
+Resource Person: Mr. Manoj Gurshani

-Guest talk on Connecting Dots
+Connecting the Dots

 Mr. Manoj Gursahani is Director – Network & Strategy at KAM Analytics.
 He is a Professional Trainer & Speaker and has spoken at various National and International Forums and regularly conducts programs/workshops for Corporates &Leading Institutions.